AaronMarcusDev/Coly/readme.md

-# SSBL
+# Coly Programming Language
+Recently renamed.

- Simple Stack Based Language (Temporary name)
+Formerly: SSBL (Simple Stack Based Language.)

 ## THIS IS STILL IN VERY EARLY STAGES, LONG FROM PRODUCTION READY!
 Please do not use this yet, the syntax will likely have major changes during development.